-PHOENIX, ARIZONA – After two decades of sustained sobriety, Kurt Kammerdiener leapt off the proverbial wagon last week with a vengeance, landing with a resounding and tempestuous thud.
-Once a rising star in the upper echelons of the business and social communities of Phoenix, he’s more like a tragic comet now, plummeting to earth in a blaze of intoxication, most likely annihilating himself in a violent, fiery crash.
+PHOENIX – After two decades of sustained sobriety, Kurt Kammerdiener leapt off the proverbial wagon last week with a vengeance, landing with a resounding and tempestuous thud.
+Once a rising star in the upper echelons of the Arizona business and social communities, today Kurt is more like a tragic comet, plummeting to earth in a blaze of intoxication, most likely annihilating himself in a violent, fiery crash.
 Family, friends and co-workers all agree that Conan O’Brien commercials are to blame.

 Kurt Kammerdiener Jr. was living a life filled with contentment, gratitude, love and prosperity.
 With a lovely wife of fifteen years and two healthy children, Kurt was a respected executive at a successful Savings and Loan in downtown Phoenix.
 The Kammerdiener family lived in a four bedroom split-level home in a gated community, spending summer vacations in the Caribbean.
 With overwhelming support from his community, Kurt was preparing to run for city council this year.
 Everything good that could happen seemed to be happening for a man who, twenty years ago, was on the brink of despair, bankruptcy, and possible prison time.
 A man whose doctors told him he had a liver the size of a small dog.